19 Iceland Apps I Would Recommend You Download Before Your Trip

 Want some more info on Reykjavík?
 Check out our guide to Reykjavík, which is packed with tips!

-20. Hopp Scooter
+18. Hopp Scooter

-An easy and fun way to get around town, this is the app that allows you to participate in the shared electric scooter program.
-There are a few things to keep in mind about using the program.
+An easy and fun way to get around town, the Hopp app allows you to participate in the shared electric scooter program.

-- Public buses aren’t super frequent in Reykjavík, so sometimes the scooters are more convenient.
+• Public buses aren’t super frequent in Reykjavík, so sometimes the scooters are more convenient

-Inside the city, drivers can only take cash (not credit card), so if you don’t have any krona in your wallet, the most convenient way to buy a bus ticket is to buy a ticket using this app.
+Inside the city, bus drivers can only take cash (not credit card), so if you don’t have any krona in your wallet, the most convenient way to buy a bus ticket is to buy a ticket using this app.

 The app also works for public transportation in other parts of Iceland including Hveragerði, Selfoss, Hvolsvöllur, Landeyjar (Ferry to Vestmannaeyjar), Skógar, Vík and Jökulsórlón in the south.
 And Akranes, Borgarnes, Stykkishólmur (Ferry Baldur), Búðardalur, Hólmavík, Bifröst, Hvammstangi, Blönduós, Sauðakrókur and Akureyri in the north and western parts of the country.

-We found these apps to not be 100% necessary, but depending on your itinerary and needs, they could be helpful to you.
+We found these apps to be not 100% necessary, but depending on your itinerary and needs, they could be helpful to you.

-23. Iceland Road Guide
+26. Iceland Road Guide

 This app is a combination road atlas, travel guide and history book.
 Loaded with Iceland’s 3,000 most important places, plus the entire road system, this app will help you plan and navigate your journey.